VladPetriv/tg_scanner/README.md

 # tg_scanner

-tg_scanner is an application which can parse question and replies from your telegram groups
+tg_scanner is an application which can parse question and replies from your telegram groups.

 Application will always create a few dirs:
-- logs - for logs file
-- images - for saving and getting user, message images before save to firebase
+- images - for saving and getting user, group, message and reply images before save to firebase.
+(The images will auto remove after saving to the Firebase)
-- data - for saving and getting data from telegram before sent to message queue
+- data - for saving and getting data from telegram before sent to message queue.

 ## Tech Stack